 Jane confided, “I feel like an enthusiastic puppy with all kinds of ideas and possibilities, but when I go to share them, there’s always someone who stomps on my tail.”
 John chimed in, “I know exactly what she means, everyone around here is just so negative.
 I’m beginning to wonder why I bother.”
 Perhaps you’ve felt that way too.
-It can be tough to stay motivated in a negative workplace.
+It can be tough to stay motivated amidst a sea of negativity at work.

 10 Ways to Overcome Negativity at Work